Updated Mar 16, 2026§ For Everyday Items

 How far can you track your dog with the Yip Smart Tag?

-Reliably about 30 feet via Bluetooth, with a theoretical max of 400 feet in open air.
-Beyond that, you depend on community tracking from other Yip users' phones nearby.
+It’s a close-range Bluetooth tracker, not a GPS collar.
+Beyond direct Bluetooth coverage, you depend on community tracking from other Yip users’ phones nearby.
 Walls and interference reduce range further.

 Does the Yip Smart Tag have GPS?